gmawdo/graymamba/README.md

 Overview
 ========

 The Secure Provenance Tracking Filesystem is a cutting-edge Network File System (NFS) developed in Rust.
-The filesystem incorporates advanced features to ensure security and provenance tracking.
-It employs innovative methods such as the Shamir Secret Sharing Algorithm, blockchain (Polkadot/Aleph Zero), Redis Cluster, and a Git interception feature to deliver a secure, reliable, and traceable file storage solution.
+The filesystem incorporates advanced features to support the principle of Secure by Design, ensuring a highly secure IDE and provenance tracking.
+It employs innovative methods such as the Shamir Secret Sharing Algorithm, Merkle Trees, ZNP Git interception feature to deliver a secure, reliable, and traceable IDE based file storage solution.

 Features
 ========